NASA's AREN Project

 Previous Next PausePlay Gallery Permalink

-Advancing Earth Research Observations with Kites and Atmospheric/Terrestrial Sensors (AEROKATS) is a NASA/Goddard Space Flight Center research and development program that focuses on the use of kite-borne remote sensing and in situ atmospheric sensor systems for Earth systems observation and research.
+• AEROKATS (Advancing Earth Research Observations with Kites and Atmospheric/Terrestrial Sensors).
+AEROKATS focuses on the use of kite-borne remote sensing and in situ atmospheric sensor systems (Aeropods) for Earth-systems observation and research.

-ROVERS (Remote Observation and Versatile Environmental Research Systems) is a NASA/Wayne RESA initiative within AREN that uses land- and water-based robotic sensor platforms to collect environmental and Earth systems data for research and classroom investigations.
+• ROVER (Remotely Operated Vehicle for Environmental Research).
+Utilizes land- and water-based remotely controlled sensor platforms to collect environmental and Earth-systems data for research and classroom investigations.

 AREN Model